allipierre/CAMVOYAGE/README.md

 # CAMVOYAGE
-CAMVOYAGE is A JavaFX Application for Travel. <br>
+CAMVOYAGE is A free JavaFX Application for Travel. <br>

 #Instructions
 To execute the AMVOYAGE APP, do as follows: